 The past three years have taught us that timescales for statutory funding change quickly with short term rollovers and funding periods and annual budget changes which makes our long-term planning around staffing levels more challenging.
-In recent years we also faced a proposed 100% cut to youthwork (an 89k loss of income), this decision was reversed but it brought home the very difficult context for local government and NHS commissioners and the possibility of swift and brutal changes to our funding.
+In recent years we have faced a proposed 100% cut to youthwork (an 89k loss of income); this decision was reversed but it brought home the very difficult context for local government and NHS commissioners and the possibility of swift and brutal changes to our funding threatening our core mission.
 All our contracts have caveats which mean they are subject to annual budget setting.
+In Feb 2024 at BHCC budget setting, all BHCC Third Sector Investment Programme (TSIP) contracts were reduced by 10% despite the increased costs we were facing.